 IP protection is not just necessary to ensure that your innovations won't be copied or stolen.
 It establishes an incentive so that whatever you create can proliferate and benefit more people without violating your rights.
 Here are five different ways to protect your intellectual property.

 Copyright, trademark, and patent are three of the most common types of IP protection.
 These grant you exclusive rights to your creations, especially when it comes to the commercial gains of their use.

 Copyright applies to the protection of tangible and intangible creative works.
 You own the copyright the moment you create something if you did not register it.
 However, it will be easier to validate your ownership, especially in a legal dispute, if you take your time to register your work.

 Copyrights expire 70 years after the death of the creator but also can be longer depending on the nature of the IP.

 Businesses use symbols, designs, logos, and catchphrases as part of their marketing strategy and identity.
 It's these images and words that help a company connect to its customers; thus, these need to be protected from possible commercial saboteurs who might use or copy the designs for their own economic gain.

 You may register your trademark online with the U.S. Patent and Trademark Office (USPTO).
-The agency, however, advices hiring a trademark lawyer first to ensure that you won't miss out any steps or paperwork to this extensive process.
+The agency, however, advises hiring a trademark lawyer first to ensure that you won't miss out on any steps or paperwork to this extensive process.